Kyle Isbel Preview, Player Props: Royals vs. Pirates

-After batting .250 with a double, a home run, two walks and seven RBI in his past 10 games, Kyle Isbel and the Kansas City Royals face the Pittsburgh Pirates (who will start Colin Selby) at 8:10 PM ET on Tuesday.
+After going 0-for-3 in his most recent game, Kyle Isbel and the Kansas City Royals face the Pittsburgh Pirates (who will hand the ball to Andre Jackson) at 8:10 PM ET on Wednesday.

-He had a hitless performance in his most recent game (0-for-3) against the Pirates.
+He had a hitless performance in his last game (0-for-3) against the Pirates.

 Kyle Isbel Game Info & Props vs. the Pirates